PACT-breckland-lottery

 Skittles is an albino male who came in without a known age.
 Skittles is quite a timid lad who prefers to keep himself to himself, with time and patience we have no doubt that Skittles will come out of his shell and grow in confidence.
 Since being bonded with Kiwi, he has already started to become more confident and is always out in his enclosure munching hay.

-Kiwi is 4 years old and is a very sweet and friendly girl who loves her tunnels and will happily sit for head strokes.
+Kiwi is a very sweet and friendly girl who loves her tunnels and will happily sit for head strokes.

 Both are often snuggled up together and love freshly picked grass.

-These two would make a wonderful addition to a family with children who are happy to spend time bonding with them over time.
+These two would make a wonderful addition to a family who are happy to spend time bonding with them over time.

 To apply to rehome, please fill out our Rabbit Adoption Form.